The MAGA profiles that oppose Trump: Tired of the shit

 But the fact is that it was largely their listeners who delivered the election victory to him in 2024.

-The question is how the media profiles' criticism will land among voters.
+The question is how criticism from those media figures lands among voters.
 War is not popular in the MAGA sphere, where many are conservative and religious.
-The fact that the president has also mocked Allah, had a public argument with the Pope, and posted (and later deleted) an AI image depicting him as Jesus has not made the situation any better.
+The fact that the president has also made fun of Allah, had a public argument with the Pope, and posted (and later deleted) an AI image depicting him as Jesus has not made the situation any better.

 “Blasphemy,” Taylor Greene thunders about the image.